skalyaanamoorthy/PSLMs/README.md

 #### Notes:

+---

 * Add the --internal_path argument to specify a different repo location to look for inputs/outputs for the repository where the calculations will be run, for instance if preprocessing locally and then running inference on the cluster
 * Note that the output dataframe `./data/preprocessed/q3421_mapped.csv` is already generated, but the other files are not prepared.
 * You can also use a custom database for inference.
 The preprocessing script will facilitate making predictions (and MSAs) with all methods by collecting the corresponding UniProt sequence (if available) as well as modelling, preprocessing, and validating all structures as required.
 To use this functionality, you can create a csv file with columns for code (PDB ID) chain (chain in PDB structure), wild_type (one letter code for wild-type identity at mutated position), position (corresponds to the PDB-designated index), and mutation (one-letter code), with as many rows as desired.
 Then run preprocessing pointing to the database and giving it a desired name which will appear in the prefix:
 `python preprocessing/preprocess.py --dataset MY_CUSTOM_NAME --db_loc ./data/my_custom_dataset.csv`

+For example, to preprocess the cdna117k set included in the external data:
+`python preprocessing/preprocess.py --db_loc ./data/external_datasets/cdna117K.csv --dataset cdna117k --indexer sequential_id`
+Where the --indexer argument is used to indicate that the index is this dataset is derived from the position in the corresponding sequence, rather than the default choice, which would be the pdb_id

+---

-5. If you want to regenerate the MSAs, you can use the scripts found in preprocessing:
+5. *(Optional)* If you want to regenerate the MSAs, you can use the scripts found in preprocessing:
 * `jackhmmer_bigmem.sh` to generate the MSAs (one dataset at a time, requires the preprocessed database and the UniRef100 database)
 * `reformat_msas.sh` changes from the Stockholm format of JackHMMER to a3m used by MSA Transformer and Tranception.
 Also performs filtering by coverage and identity for MSA Transformer
 * `generate_msa_weights.sh` creates the sequence weights used by Tranception